sbourdelin/linux/Documentation/media/uapi/v4l/buffer.rst

 	:ref:`VIDIOC_PREPARE_BUF <VIDIOC_QBUF>`,
 	:ref:`VIDIOC_QBUF` or
 	:ref:`VIDIOC_DQBUF <VIDIOC_QBUF>` ioctl is called.
-    * .. _`V4L2-BUF-FLAG-NO-CACHE-INVALIDATE`:
+    * .. _`V4L2-BUF-FLAG-NO-CACHE-SYNC`:

-      - ``V4L2_BUF_FLAG_NO_CACHE_INVALIDATE``
+      - ``V4L2_BUF_FLAG_NO_CACHE_SYNC``
       - 0x00000800
-      - Caches do not have to be invalidated for this buffer.
-Typically applications shall use this flag if the data captured in the buffer is not going to be touched by the CPU, instead the buffer will, probably, be passed on to a DMA-capable hardware unit for further processing or output.
-    * .. _`V4L2-BUF-FLAG-NO-CACHE-CLEAN`:

-      - ``V4L2_BUF_FLAG_NO_CACHE_CLEAN``
-      - 0x00001000
-      - Caches do not have to be cleaned for this buffer.
-Typically applications shall use this flag for output buffers if the data in this buffer has not been created by the CPU but by some DMA-capable unit, in which case caches have not been used.
+      - Do not perform CPU cache synchronisation operations when the buffer is queued or dequeued.
+The user is responsible for the correct use of this flag.
+It should be only used when the buffer is not accessed using the CPU, e.g. the buffer is written to by a hardware block and then read by another one, in which case the flag should be set in both :ref:`VIDIOC_QBUF` and :ref:`VIDIOC_DQBUF` ioctls.
+The flag has no effect on some devices / architectures.
     * .. _`V4L2-BUF-FLAG-LAST`:

       - ``V4L2_BUF_FLAG_LAST``